The Latest: At least 22 people injured in deck collapse | New Country 923

 The conditions of the injured were unclear.

-Nearby resident Joann Debito says she was sitting on her own deck when she heard a noise, turned and “saw the whole thing caving in.”
+Nearby resident Joann Devito says she was sitting on her own deck when she heard a noise, turned and “saw the whole thing caving in.”

 She says she saw “two women running and screaming.”